 100% exemption

-It depends on your location and what type of panels you're installing.
+It depends on where you live and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in Kearney, your best time to get solar is in the spring and fall.

 Of course.
 The grid in Kearney already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.

-The most common types of home solar panels in Kearney include thin-film, monocrystalline and polycrystalline.
-Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
+The most common types of home solar panels in Kearney include polycrystalline, thin-film and monocrystalline.
+Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
 Talk with your local provider about the types of solar panels they work with.